Black tie: Opera and ballet

 Historically, white tie was worn for the opera.
 Since the 20th century, however, black tie has been worn increasingly and today a dark lounge suit is generally acceptable.
 In the 21st century, many opera houses in the English-speaking world do not stipulate black tie.
 For example, neither the Royal Opera House nor the Sydney Opera House maintain a black tie dress code.
 Notwithstanding, black tie is customary at English country house operas, such as during the summer Festival at Glyndebourne.
-Black tie is also worn at a ballet or orchestra gala.